natalieagus/50002-2022/_notes/n_virtualmemory.md

 <br>
 Singapore University of Technology and Design

+# Virtual Memory
+[You can find the lecture video here.](https://youtu.be/19wS4GC6mbQ) You can also **click** on each heading to bring you to the section of the video covering the subtopic.

 ## Overview

 The physical memory can contain all kinds of information, and is typically segmented as shown below to run a single process: